 Below, please find the legislative requirements and time periods regarding temporary layoffs in Canada:

-A layoff is considered a termination when the employer has no intention of recalling the employee to work.
+Under normal circumstances, a layoff is considered a termination when the employer has no intention of recalling the employee to work.
 The Canada Labour Code provides for temporary layoffs of: